sourcebots/docs/docs/kit/batteries.md

 will automatically turn off and the LED marked “Power / Flat Battery Indicator” in the [diagram](./power-board.md) will flash red and green.
 You should immediately disconnect the battery.
-Flat batteries should be given to a faciliator in exchange for a freshly charged battery.
+Flat batteries should be given to a facilitator in exchange for a freshly charged battery.